m4lvin/modal-tableau-interpolation/README.md

 ### PDL

-Work in progress, only the star-free fragment works at the moment.
+Work in progress, the star-free fragment should be fine, but the star rules are not sound at this time.

-There is no interpolation implemented here yet, though we do have partitioning already.
+There is no interpolation implemented for PDL yet, though we do have partitioning already.

 ## Automated Tests

-Use `stack test` to run all [tests](tests/).
+Use `stack test` to run all tests from the [test](test/) folder.

 For PDL we also use the files [formulae_exp_unsat.txt](data/formulae_exp_unsat.txt) and [formulae_exp_sat.txt](data/formulae_exp_sat.txt)